truenas/middleware/docs/userguide/freenas_system.rst

 |system5a.png|

 .. |system5a.png| image:: images/system5a.png

+.. note:: encrypted volumes will not be displayed in the "System dataset pool" drop-down menu.

 The system dataset can optionally be configured to also store the system log and :ref:`Reporting` information.
 If there are lots of log entries or reporting information, moving these to the system dataset will prevent :file:`/var/` on the device holding the operating system from filling up as :file:`/var/` has